reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(100.0, fahrenheitToCelsius.applyAsDouble(212));
 }
 ```

 This test converts Fahrenheit temperatures to Celsius using the formula `(Fahrenheit - 32) * 5/9`.
-It verifies conversions for temperatures 32°F, 77°F, and 212°F, checking if they match the expected Celsius values: 0.0, 25.0, and 100.0, respectively.
+It verifies conversions for temperature Fahrenheit values 32, 77, and 212, checking if they match the expected Celsius values: 0.0, 25.0, and 100.0, respectively.

 ### ToDoubleBiFunction